Shadows of characteristic cycles, Verma modules, and positivity of Chern-Schwartz-MacPherson classes of Schubert cells: Equivariant Chern-Schwartz-MacPherson classes

+by functoriality of $\csT$ and $\Z$-linearity ~\cite[p.~127]{ohmoto:eqcsm}.
+Here $\chi(X;\varphi)$ is the Euler characteristic weighted by $\varphi$, induced from the Euler characteristic of constructible sets, cf.~Remark~\ref{rem:incexc}.

-In the non-equivariant setting, this signed Chern class transformation appears implicitly in e.g., work of Sabbah \cite{sabbah:quelques} (see also \cite{MR1063344,PP:hypersurface}) where MacPherson's transformation is constructed via Lagrangian cycles in the cotangent bundle of $X$.
-The equivariant version of this construction is discussed below in~\S\ref{ss:scsm}. `Dual' CSM and Chern-Mather classes are defined by setting
+In the non-equivariant setting, this signed Chern class transformation appears implicitly in e.g., work of Sabbah \cite{sabbah:quelques} and Sch{\"u}rmann \cite{schurmann:lecture} (see also \cite{MR1063344,PP:hypersurface,schurmann:lecture, schurmann:transversality}) where MacPherson's transformation is constructed via Lagrangian cycles in the cotangent bundle of $X$.
+The equivariant version of this construction is discussed below in~\S\ref{ss:scsm}. `Dual' CSM and Chern-Mather classes are defined by setting, for a subvariety $Z\subseteq X$,

-If $Z$ is invariant, projective, irreducible, and nonsingular, then both classes agree with the equivariant Chern class of the cotangent bundle of $Z$, $c^T(T^*Z)\cap [Z]_T$. {For complete flag manifolds, a geometric interpretation of signed CSM classes, in terms of Poincar{\'e} duality, will be given in \S\ref{s:homogenized} below.}
+The sign is introduced so that if $Z$ is $T$-stable, irreducible, and nonsingular, then both classes agree with the equivariant Chern class of the cotangent bundle of $Z$, $c^T(T^*(Z))\cap [Z]_T$.
+For complete flag manifolds, a geometric interpretation of dual CSM classes in terms of Poincar{\'e} duality will be given in~\S\ref{s:homogenized}.